 They also had twice the kilometres travelled in one day — as high as 9.5 million, which means Zwift is seeing higher rates of use and longer rides year-over-year since lockdown.

-As of right now in Canada, Zwift is still experiencing a 79 percent increase engagement since this time last year.
+As of right now in Canada, Zwift is still experiencing a 79 per cent increase in engagement since this time last year.

 Mike Vance, president of Calgary Crankmasters, an elite local cycling club, joined a Zwift event organized by members of the group.
 Although Vance would prefer cycling outside, he recognized the need for an alternative to riding in person during the pandemic, especially given its popularity.